 We focus on interventions that bridge social, behavioural and public health action across a range of disease issues.

-In the research group Evaluation of Social and Population Health Interventions (ESPHI), health economists, social epidemiologists and disease modellers collaborate to improve global health.
-We work across a wide variety of diseases issues, including infectious diseases such as visceral leishmaniasis, malaria, tuberculosis and HIV and maternal health.
-We have a specific interest in evaluating interventions that bridge social, behavioural and health action, such as projects to prevent violence against women and girls, improve the welfare of female sex workers and increase HIV self-testing in southern Africa.
+ESPHI in an interdisciplinary research space that brings together health economists, social epidemiologists, mathematical epidemiologists, and social scientists to collaborate and improve global health.
+We work across a wide variety of diseases issues, including communicable diseases (e.g., HIV, TB, malaria, COVID-19, STIs) including neglected tropical diseases (e.g., visceral leishmaniases), and non-communicable diseases (e.g., diabetes, cardiovascular disease, respiratory disease, cancers), and societal and wellbeing issues (e.g., health systems research, child health, mental health, violence, addiction).
+We conduct multi-regional global research.
+Lastly, we use multi-dimensional approaches that bridge structural, social, behavioural and clinical action, such as projects to prevent violence against women and girls, improve the welfare of female sex workers, and increase HIV self-testing in southern Africa.

 We design and implement evaluations that address the question “whether” to intervene, and “how” to intervene to improve population health and welfare.
 Our focus is quantitative research methods, particularly those that link social epidemiology, behavioural economics, mathematical modelling and economic evaluation.
 We are specialists in developing disease, behavioural and economic models that pull in information and processes from a range of spheres from biology and human behaviour to economics and health systems.
 We emphasise policy impact, and regularly engage in advisory bodies on methods, policy and priority setting in global health.

 “My definition of “interventions” includes both the biological (e.g. immune response) and societal action (e.g. immunisation).”

 Professor Graham Medley

 Maninder Pal Singh